 On the night of the festival, Thai people make a wish as they launch their krathongs on the rivers.
 Some people place hair and fingernails inside the krathong: by doing so, they want to float away their past mistakes and negative thoughts.
 It is a purification ceremony to enlighten the mind.
 Learn more about 15 things you didn"t know about Loy Krathong.

 Loy Krathong is usually celebrated on the evening of the full moon on the 12th month in the traditional Thai lunar calendar.
-In 2017, it falls on 3rd November.

 Subsequent festival dates (these dates may change):